hundredplans/obsidian/learning-linux/git/git-index.md

     - Remote: Remote branch file
     - Merged: What's saved in the merge
     - Navigate among views using Ctrl-W and HJKL
-## git reset FILE
+## git reset ID
-- Un-adds a file from the staging area
+- If ID is file un-adds a file from the staging area
+- --hard COMMIT\_ID -> Discard any changes in the working tree since COMMIT\_ID, un-tracked files are deleted
+- --soft COMMIT\_ID -> Resets HEAD to specified COMMIT\_ID and your changed files are placed in the staging area
 ## git blame FILE
 - Shows who edited a particular file in which commit
 - Displays commit id, name of author, date edited, timezone of author, line number and code on line number for HEAD commit